mspark/aoc-discord/README.md

 ```

-Start it with `java -jar aoc-discord.jar`
+Start it with `java -jar target/aoc-1.0-spring-boot.jar` (maybe you have to change the version which is inside the jar file)